ytsaurus/ytsaurus-k8s-operator/docs/api.md

-RemoteDataNodes is the Schema for the RemoteDatanodes API
+RemoteDataNodes is the Schema for the remotedatanodes API